tom-schultz/game-mechanic-database/README.md

-# Encyclopedia Mechanica
+# Game Mechanic Database

-This is the Encyclopedia Mechanica, an open-source collection of game mechanics intended to educate and inspire folks who want to make games or learn about them.
+This is the Game Mechanic Database, an open-source collection of game mechanics intended to educate and inspire folks who want to make games or learn about them.
 Each mechanic comes with a description, controls, and a set of parameters that you can use to tweak and tune the mechanic's behavior.

 Come find us on [Discord](https://discord.gg/6HYYNwq4FS)!